 Here is an example configuration for a secure SharePoint site.

 This scenario requires that you have already deployed:

 - The Identity phase and steps 1 and 2 of the Information protection phase of the foundation infrastructure.

-The following phases step you through the design, configuration, and driving adoption for SharePoint Online sites and teams for highly regulated data.
+The following phases step you through designing, configuring, and driving adoption for SharePoint sites for highly regulated data.